Year

 Blackwall Tunnel originally opened in 1897.
 Due to its narrow design, it has become increasingly congested and inefficient, leading to delays, collisions and limited capacity for public transport as only single-deck buses can use the tunnel.

-The tunnel, which is being created with the largest tunnel boring machine (TBM) in the UK, will feature two lanes in each direction, one which will be dedicated for double-decker buses, coaches, and heavy goods vehicles.
+Silvertown Tunnel, which was created with the largest tunnel boring machine (TBM) in the UK, features two lanes in each direction, one dedicated for double-decker buses, coaches, and heavy goods vehicles.

 Road user charging at the new Silvertown and existing Blackwall Tunnels will help to manage traffic levels.

-The project will also facilitate improvements for pedestrians and cyclists, as it will also deliver a step-free access footbridge allowing people to cross from the A102 to the Thames Path safely, alongside a range of new walking and cycling routes around the tunnel portal.
+The project also facilitated improvements for pedestrians and cyclists, as it includes a step-free access footbridge allowing people to cross from the A102 to the Thames Path safely, alongside a range of new walking and cycling routes around the tunnel portal.

 Did you know …